sandhyaparna/Data-Science/Deep Learning/Neural Networks.md

 * Number of epochs is the number of times the whole training data is shown to the network while training.
 * One epoch means that each sample in the training dataset has had an opportunity to update the internal model parameters
 * Increase the number of epochs until the validation accuracy starts decreasing even when training accuracy is increasing(overfitting).
+* Learning Curve - Error or skill of the model on Y-axis vs Number of epochs along the x-axis
 #### Batch size
 * The batch size is a hyperparameter of gradient descent that controls the number of training samples to work through before the model’s internal parameters are updated.
   * Batch Gradient Descent.
 Batch Size = Size of Training Set